rboonzaijer/php-array-to-xml/README.md

 composer require rboonzaijer/php-array-to-xml ^2.0
 ```

-Load the vendor files (these already loaded if you are using something like Symfony or Laravel)
+Require the vendor files (these already loaded if you are using something like Symfony or Laravel)
 ```php
 require __DIR__ . '/vendor/autoload.php';
 ```